Industry looks to distributed model to overcome cell therapy shortcomings

 “It was an economic necessity for the industry to continue to exist.”
 He related his point to the growth of distributed manufacturing, emphasizing that the economic pressure pushing the industry to provide therapies at low costs will drive it toward change.

-Amol Ketkar, chief manufacturing and technical officer of cell -therapy company Resolution Therapeutics, said that distributed manufacturing is important for achieving access for patients.
+Amol Ketkar, chief manufacturing and technical officer of cell-therapy company Resolution Therapeutics, said that distributed manufacturing is important for achieving access for patients.
 “You need to be able to manufacture this medicine in different places on different continents with different labor forces,” he said, thus moving away from niche manufacturing strategies that have served the industry in the past.

 Although it may be in its infancy, distributed manufacturing has gained a foothold.
-“Distributed production of cell and gene (CGT) therapies is a reality,” said Vered Caplan, CEO of Orgenesis.
+“Distributed production of cell and gene therapies (CGTs) is a reality,” said Vered Caplan, CEO of Orgenesis.
 She added that the clinical landscape has necessitated distributed manufacturing, because hospitals can’t cannot otherwise get medicines to patients fast enough.

 As companies search for ways to ease the transition to distributed manufacturing, technology will play a big role.
 Ketkar discussed the value of having a quality management system across a company’s distributed network, enabling enhanced data generation and learning.
 He also said that automation can enable companies to stabilize some of the variable elements that go into manufacturing.